rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/cross-region-deployments-with-codepipeline.md

 Given the increasing number of countries that are implementing data residency policies, we now need to be able to deploy a copy of our application in a different region along with its database and connected services at the same time as in the main region (London `eu-west-2` in this case).

-We'll look at how we can amend our earlier CodePipeline deployment pipeline to deploy the same application image to ECS in two different regions simultaneously.
+We’ll look at how we can amend our earlier CodePipeline deployment pipeline to deploy the same application image to ECS in two different regions simultaneously.

 ## Single region deployment